Published on autopilot — built to be cited?

 HarperFlow and Soro both write and publish AI articles to your site without you lifting a finger.
 The real difference is what happens before publish — and whether you're earning AI-search demand with citations and control, or just posting.
-Here's an honest, side-by-side look.
+Here's a side-by-side look.

 Soro is the cheaper, more established generalist — 100+ platforms, a long Trustpilot track record, daily auto-publishing.
 HarperFlow is built specifically for AI citation: every article is fact-grounded, independently audited across six dimensions, and nothing goes live until you approve it.
 If you run your content on Webflow and want to be quoted by ChatGPT and Google AI — with full control — HarperFlow is the better fit.